Eugeniu Știrbu

-Eugeniu Știrbu (born August 8, 1945, in Petreni) is a politician from Moldova.
+Eugeniu Știrbu (born 8 August 1945) is a politician from Moldova.

 Biography

 Eugeniu Știrbu served as a member of the Parliament of Moldova (1998–2001).
 He was the General Secretary of Democratic Party of Moldova.

 Eugeniu Știrbu has been the chairman of the Central Election Commission since November 11, 2005.
-On June 21, 2010, Știrbu was arrested as he was crossing the Kuchurgan checkpoint on his way from Odessa Airport to Chișinău, after a flight to Poland, where he had observed the presidential poll.
+On June 21, 2010, Știrbu was arrested as he was crossing the Kuchurgan checkpoint on his way from Odesa Airport to Chișinău, after a flight to Poland, where he had observed the presidential poll.
 Taken to Tiraspol, Știrbu learned that the separatist authorities had initiated criminal proceedings against him in 2007 for organizing elections in the much-disputed village of Corjova, Dubăsari.
 Later that day, the release was possible due to the intervention of Ambassador Philip Remler, the head of the OSCE Mission to Moldova.